fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Removed UserRepository.java from infrastructure layer
 - ✅ Modified adapter classes to no longer implement legacy interfaces
 - ✅ Verified functionality with integration tests after removing legacy repositories
+- ✅ Removed UserDetailsEntity.java from domain layer
+- ✅ Updated AuthenticationServiceAdapter to use UserDetailsAdapter instead of UserDetailsEntity
+- ✅ Updated ApplicationConfiguration to use domain entities directly
+- ✅ Verified functionality with integration tests after removing UserDetailsEntity

 ### Current Work
-- Preparing for removal of legacy domain entities
+- Working on removing UserEntity.java from domain layer

 ### Next Steps
-- Remove UserDetailsEntity.java from domain layer
-- Remove UserEntity.java from domain layer
+- Update references to use the domain entity User directly instead of UserEntity
 - Begin removing adapter components

 ## Conclusion